 Managing cluster resources#

-- To help you gain insights into user services and troubleshoot issues, Anaconda Enterprise provides detailed logs and debugging information related to the Kubernetes services it uses, as well as all activity performed by users.
+Troubleshooting and debugging: To help you gain insights into user services and troubleshoot issues, Anaconda Enterprise provides detailed logs and debugging information related to the Kubernetes services it uses, as well as all activity performed by users.
 See fault tolerance in Anaconda Enterprise for information about what to do if a master node fails.